Raynaud syndrome may be

 Secondary Raynaud syndrome may be caused by

 Constriction of small arteries in the fingers and toes begins quickly, most often triggered by exposure to cold.
 It may last minutes or hours.
-The fingers and toes become pale or bluish, usually in patches.
+The fingers and toes become pale (pallor) or bluish (cyanosis), usually in patches.
 Only one finger or toe or parts of one or more may be affected.
 The fingers or toes usually do not hurt, but numbness, tingling, a pins-and-needles sensation, and a burning sensation are common.
 As the episode ends, the affected areas may be redder than usual or bluish.
 Rewarming the hands or feet restores normal color and sensation.

 If episodes of Raynaud syndrome recur and are prolonged (especially in people with systemic sclerosis), the skin of the fingers or toes may become smooth, shiny, and tight.
 Small painful sores may appear on the tips of the fingers or toes.

+Usually, doctors suspect Raynaud syndrome on the basis of symptoms and results of the physical examination.
 Often, no procedures are needed to make the diagnosis.
 If doctors suspect an artery is blocked, Doppler ultrasonography may be done before and after the person is exposed to cold.
 Doctors may also order blood tests to check for conditions that can cause Raynaud syndrome.

 People can control mild Raynaud syndrome by protecting their head, trunk, arms, and legs from cold.
 For those who experience symptoms when they get excited, mild sedatives or biofeedback may help.
 People who have the disorder must stop smoking because nicotine constricts blood vessels.